RealCoolSnow/flutter_quick_start/README.md

 <a href="lib/ui">lib/ui</a> - pages、widgets、webview...

-<a href="lib/util">lib/util</a> - some common tools (log、device info...)
+<a href="lib/util">lib/util</a> - some common tools (log、device info、clipboard、permissions...)

 # How to use

-1. Replace sting 'com.coolsnow.flutter_easy' to [YOUR PACKAGE NAME] in all files.
+1. Replace string 'com.coolsnow.flutter_easy' to [YOUR PACKAGE NAME] in all files.

-2. Replace sting 'flutter_easy' to [YOUR PROJECT NAME] in all files.
+2. Replace string 'flutter_easy' to [YOUR PROJECT NAME] in all files.

 3. Develop your application base on this project. ●＾●